youtube/cobalt/lldb/docs/use/variable.rst

 If the variable has a value, you can ask for it, and return it as a string using ``GetValue()``, or as a signed/unsigned number using ``GetValueAsSigned()``, ``GetValueAsUnsigned()``.
-It is also possible to retrieve an SBData object by calling ``GetData()`` and then read the object's contents out of the SBData.
+It is also possible to retrieve an `SBData` object by calling ``GetData()`` and then read the object's contents out of the `SBData`.

-If you need to delve into several levels of hierarchy, as you can do with summary strings, you can use the method ``GetValueForExpressionPath()``, passing it an expression path just like those you could use for summary strings (one of the differences is that dereferencing a pointer does not occur by prefixing the path with a ``*```, but by calling the ``Dereference()`` method on the returned SBValue).
+If you need to delve into several levels of hierarchy, as you can do with summary strings, you can use the method ``GetValueForExpressionPath()``, passing it an expression path just like those you could use for summary strings (one of the differences is that dereferencing a pointer does not occur by prefixing the path with a ``*```, but by calling the ``Dereference()`` method on the returned `SBValue`).
 If you need to access array slices, you cannot do that (yet) via this method call, and you must use ``GetChildAtIndex()`` querying it for the array items one by one.
 Also, handling custom formats is something you have to deal with on your own.

+``options`` Python summary formatters can optionally define this third argument, which is an object of type ``lldb.SBTypeSummaryOptions``, allowing for a few customizations of the result.
+The decision to adopt or not this third argument - and the meaning of options thereof - is up to the individual formatter's writer.

 Other than interactively typing a Python script there are two other ways for you to input a Python script as a summary: